 Restrictive Covenants

-Also in most cask buying contracts will be the terms of the bonded warehouse in which your cask will lie.
+If you are buying the cask through a delivery order you should also agree terms with the warehouse.
+This may cover how, and when you can sell your cask.
 Do they let you visit your cask?
 Can you draw samples from your cask?
 If this is something that is important to you then it is important that you check your contract thoroughly.

 Profit Shares